 To be eligible for funding: Applicants must have an active partnership between the Danish and the local organisation.
 For applications above DKK 200,000, the partnership must have been active for at least one year.
 All applications must be submitted by and developed in cooperation between the Danish organisation and the partner.
 The local partner cannot apply directly to the open FoRB window of the CKU fund.
 The implementing partner must have the necessary capacity to implement and monitor the FoRB intervention.

 Support from CKU can be assigned to development projects in countries on the DAC’s list of developing countries, including lower and upper middle-income countries, where serious current or potential violations of Freedom of Religion or Belief take place.
 Support from CKU can be assigned to development projects in countries on the DAC’s list of developing countries, including lower and upper middle-income countries, where serious current or potential violations of Freedom of Religion or Belief take place.
 View the DAC list here.
 Please Note: The interventions must target specially marginalised groups.
 The general rule, in the assessment of applications, is that the wealthier the recipient country, the more emphasis must be placed on benefitting the most marginalised groups, including the poor, suppressed, discriminated, and persecuted groups.
 Read more about the different types of support in the menu (left).
 Here you can also download application forms and guidelines for applying.
 For applications below 200.000 DKK applications are welcomed at any time.
 For applications above 200.000 DKK, please see the coming deadline for applications here.

-Download following guidelines (in PDF-format):
+Download following guidelines (as PDF):